Blake Ferguson (rugby league): Parramatta Eels

 Ferguson made his debut for Parramatta against Penrith in Round 1 of the 2019 season.
 Ferguson scored his first and second try for Parramatta the following week against arch rivals Canterbury in a 36–16 victory.
 In Round 5 against Canberra, Ferguson suffered a badly broken nose and bruised ribs in a 19–0 loss.
 Ferguson was subsequently ruled out of the following week and missed the club's 51–6 victory over Wests Tigers at the new Western Sydney Stadium.

-In Round 15 against Canberra, Ferguson scored 2 tries as Parramatta came from 16–0 down to win 22–16 at TIO Stadium in Darwin.

 On 25 July 2019, Ferguson was ruled out of action indefinitely as he had suffered an infection in his knee and required surgery.
 Ferguson was only expected to initially miss one match.
 It was reported that Ferguson also suffered a bad reaction to antibiotics.
-Parramatta coach Brad Arthur spoke to the media saying "His health is our No. 1 priority, We won’t play him until he is 100 per cent fit".
+Parramatta coach Brad Arthur spoke to the media saying "His health is our No. 1 priority, We won't play him until he is 100 per cent fit".

 After spending 7 weeks out of action, Ferguson returned to the Parramatta side for their round 24 match against the Brisbane Broncos which Brisbane won 17–16 in Golden Point extra-time at Suncorp Stadium.
 Ferguson scored a second half try in the defeat.

 At the end of the 2019 regular season, Parramatta finished in 5th place on the table and qualified for the finals.
 In the elimination final against Brisbane, Ferguson scored a try as Parramatta won the match 58–0 at the new Western Sydney Stadium.
 The victory was the biggest finals win in history, eclipsing Newtown's 55–7 win over St George in 1944.
 The match was also Parramatta's biggest win over Brisbane and Brisbane's worst ever loss since entering the competition in 1988.